PayString/rfcs/payid/src/spec/payid-uri.md

    (payments or otherwise), an entity would need to use the appropriate URI scheme for such a protocol.
-While it might be true that the 'payid' URI minus the scheme name (e.g., "user$example.com" derived from "payid:user$example.com") could be paid via some application protocol, that fact would be purely contingent and dependent upon the deployment practices of the payment account provider.
+While it might be true that the 'payid' URI minus the scheme name (e.g., "user$example.com" derived from "payid:user$example.com") could be used via some application protocol, that fact would be purely contingent and dependent upon the deployment practices of the payment account provider.